Česká Třebová: History

 The first written mention of Česká Třebová is from 1278.
 It was founded during the reign of King Ottokar II as a town with regular ground plan and rectangular square in its centre.

 In 1304, King Wenceslaus II gave it to the Zbraslav Monastery and later, in the 14th century, the town belonged to the bishops of Litomyšl.
 In the 15th and 16th centuries, the town prospered.
 It was owned by various noble families, including the Pernštejn family and the Bohdanecký of Hodkov family, which supported textile crafts and had the Renaissance bell tower built.

 Due to the Thirty Years' War, plagues and fires, it became poor and insignificant.
 This state lasted until the middle of the 19th century.
 In 1845, the railway from Prague to Olomouc via Česká Třebová was built and in 1849, the railway from Brno to Česká Třebová was built.
 This greatly aided the town development, helped to create new jobs and attract new people.

 Economy

-The main employer based in the town is the company CZ LOKO, which is engaged in the production, repair and modernization of locomotives.
+The main employer based in the town is the company CZ LOKO, which is engaged in the production, repair and modernisation of locomotives.
 It has more than 600 employees.
 The second largest company is Korado, a manufacturer of radiators.